Bita7457/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-file 7 Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello.
+file 8 Write a script that sets the permission to the file hello as follows: